 AEW Rampage rating/viewership for last week

-Friday’s taped edition of AEW Rampage drew an average of 472,000 viewers on TNT, according to Nielsen via Showbuzz Daily.
+Friday’s live edition of AEW Rampage drew an average of 404,000 viewers on TNT, according to Nielsen via Showbuzz Daily.

-Friday’s Rampage ranked #74 in viewership for the night on cable, tied with the 8pm airing of TLC’s 90 Day Fiance, which also drew a 0.10 key demo rating for the #44 spot on the Cable Top 150.
-This is down from the previous week’s #67 ranking.
+Friday’s Rampage ranked #80 in viewership for the night on cable.
+This is down from the previous week’s #74 ranking.

-Friday’s Rampage drew the twentieth-lowest total audience of the year so far, and the sixth-lowest key demo rating of the year so far.
-Sports competition from Friday night included two College Football games on ESPN, Liga MX on TUN, and a MLB Network game.
-Friday’s Rampage viewership was down 9.57% from the previous week’s episode, and the key demo rating was down 5.88% from the previous week.
+Friday’s Rampage drew the lowest total audience since Fight for The Fallen on July 29 and the lowest key demo rating since the taped show on August 26.
+This was the seventh-lowest total audience of the year so far, and was tied with the March 18 11:45pm episode for the third-lowest key demo rating of the year so far.
+Sports competition from Friday included three MLB Wild Card Series games on ESPN, and College Football on FS1 and ESPN2.
+Friday’s Rampage viewership was down 14.40% from the previous week’s episode, and the key demo rating was down 18.75% from the previous week.

-This week’s Rampage viewership was down 24.11% from the same week in 2021.
-The key demo rating was down 36% from the previous year.
-The 2021 episode was also a taped show.
+This week’s Rampage viewership was down 19.52% from the same week in 2021.
+The key demo rating was down 23.52% from the previous year.
+The 2021 episode was a taped show.

-Price Is Right on CBS topped the night on network TV in viewership with an average of 3.696 million viewers, also drawing a 0.32 key demo rating.
-WWE SmackDown on FOX topped the night on network TV in the 18-49 key demo with a 0.54 rating, also drawing 2.207 million viewers.
+Blue Bloods on CBS topped the night on network TV in viewership with an average of 6.397 million viewers, also drawing a 0.41 key demo rating.
+WWE SmackDown on FOX topped the night on network TV in the 18-49 key demo with a 0.54 rating, also drawing 2.243 million viewers.

-Friday’s taped AEW Rampage aired from the Liacouras Center in Philadelphia, PA with the following line-up advertised ahead of time with full spoilers available – AEW World Tag Team Champions The Acclaimed defending in a Triple Threat against The Butcher and The Blade, and Private Party, Jamie Hayter vs. Willow Nightingale, Lee Moriarty vs. Fuego Del Sol, a segment with Ryan Nemeth and FTW Champion Hook, plus Rush vs. John Silver, which was the main event.
+Friday’s live AEW Rampage aired from the Entertainment & Sports Arena in Washington, DC with the following line-up advertised ahead of time – Madison Rayne and Skye Blue vs. Tay Melo and Anna Jay A.S., The Varsity Blonds vs. Tony Nese and Josh Woods, AEW World Champion Jon Moxley, Claudio Castagnoli and Wheeler Yuta vs. Rush and Private Party, plus AEW World Trios Champions Death Triangle defending against The Dark Order, which was the main event.

 Below is our 2022 AEW Rampage Viewership Tracker: